 Incandescent light bulbs can be disposed of in regular residential trash or taken to the Transfer Station.

 Household batteries can be dropped off at the Miami County Recycling Center at no cost.
-The terminals must be taped if the battery is 1.5 volts or higher.
+The terminals must be taped with electrical or packing tape.

-Lead Acid Batteries are taken at the Transfer Station for the regular tipping fee.
+Lead acid batteries, such as car or boat batteries. are taken at the Transfer Station for the regular tipping fee.